Admissions requirements for graduate students

 (A strong MPA applicant has taken these courses or their equivalents and earned a B or above.)

-Introduction to statistics or calculus or course equivalent to Statistics 301 or Math 211 or Math 221 or Sociology 360 or Psychology 210
+Introduction to statistics or calculus or course equivalent to Statistics 301 or Statistics 371 or Math 211 or Math 221 or Sociology 360 or Psychology 210

 Introduction to American government or course equivalent to Political Science 104